-There’s no pool, but you can take a brisk wild swim in the icy lake by the spa (a 20-minute drive from the hotel).
+There’s no pool, but you can take a brisk wild swim in the icy lake (a 20-minute drive from the hotel).
 If that’s a touch too invigorating for your liking, temperatures rise to around 22°C come July.

 You’ll be offered mulled wine on arrival, for a literally warm welcome.

 Children are welcome.
 One extra bed (€50 a night, for children aged three-and-up) can be booked in some Treehouse suites; Glasshouse Suites hold up to two extra beds, and you can fit three in ArcticScene Suites.
 Babysitting is available, too.